'This is not a cookie-cutter approach': Governors react to Trump's reopening plan

 Anticipating Trump's announcement Thursday, Hogan told NBC's "Today" show that now would be the “worst possible time for us to try to put more people out there and endanger them.”

-Trump tweeted Friday that the states were responsible for stepping up their testing capabilities.
+Trump tweeted Friday that the states were responsible for stepping up their testing abilities.

-“This is not a cookie-cutter approach where one size fits all,” Louisiana Gov. John Bel Edwards, a Democrat, said of Trump’s plan during a virtual town hall with local newspaper The Advocate on Thursday.
+“This is not a cookie-cutter approach where one size fits all,” Louisiana Gov. John Bel Edwards, a Democrat, said Thursday of Trump’s plan during a virtual town hall with local newspaper The Advocate.
 “We don’t like it, but we’re a hotspot here.”

 Mississippi Gov. Tate Reeves, a Republican, announced during a news conference Friday that he was extending a shelter-in-place order for an additional week.
 Reeves said that while he wanted to announce that his state could ease restrictions and open up, “we are still in the eye of the storm.”

-In Alaska, Republican Gov. Mike Dunleavy said during a press conference Thursday that Alaskans would be “charting our own course” despite Trump’s advice to reopen things by May 1.
+In Alaska, Gov. Mike Dunleavy, a Republican, said Thursday that Alaskans would be “charting our own course” despite Trump’s advice to reopen things by May 1.

-Some leaders, like New York Gov. Andrew Cuomo, criticized the lack of federal assistance being provided to states to implement the plan.
+Some governors, like New York's Andrew Cuomo, criticized the lack of federal assistance being provided to states to implement the plan.

-“Don’t give them this massive undertaking that has never been done before and then not give them any resources to do it,” Cuomo, a Democrat, said of the Trump plan at his daily press briefing.
-“Don’t ask the states to do this...it’s up to the governors, up to the governors, up to the governors.
-Okay.
+“Don’t give them this massive undertaking that has never been done before and then not give them any resources to do it,” Cuomo, a Democrat, said Friday of the Trump plan at his daily news briefing.
+“Don’t ask the states to do this. ..
+It’s up to the governors, up to the governors, up to the governors.
+OK.
 Is there any funding so I can do these things that you want us to do?
 No, that is passing the buck without passing the bucks.”

+He added, "How many times do you want me to say thank you?
+And I'm saying thank you for doing your job.
+This was your role as president."

 Other governors praised Trump’s efforts to help states, though none seemed to fully embrace the plan for their own region.
-GOP Gov. Ron DeSantis of Florida said Friday during a press conference that his state could use the president’s plan as a baseline, but it doesn’t have to follow every single thing that it says.
+Gov. Ron DeSantis of Florida, a Republican, said Friday that his state could use the president’s plan as a baseline, but it doesn’t have to follow every single thing it says.
 DeSantis said Thursday that he would be assembling a task force to explore how Florida could reopen.
-Meanwhile, the Miami-Herald reported that as DeSantis has touted transparency, the state has blocked certain COVID-19 information from the public.
+The Miami-Herald reported that as DeSantis has touted transparency, the state has blocked certain COVID-19 information from the public.

 While many governors are nowhere near ready to ease up on restrictions, some governors are already preparing to soon give the greenlight for various businesses in their states to reopen.
-Republican Gov. Gregg Abbott, for example, announced Friday the creation of a “strike force” to reopen Texas and that beginning next week, restrictions on surgeries will be loosened, state parks will reopen and stores will be able to shift to a “retail to go” mode like restaurants next Friday.
+Texas Gov. Gregg Abbott, a Republican, for example, announced Friday the creation of a “strike force” to reopen the state and that beginning next week, restrictions on surgeries will be loosened, state parks will reopen and stores will be able to shift to a “retail to go” mode like restaurants next Friday.

-In Vermont, Democratic Gov. Phil Scott said Friday that some businesses will be able to reopen by Monday if they follow strict safety rules.
+In Vermont, Gov. Phil Scott, a Democrat, said Friday that some businesses will be able to reopen by Monday if they follow strict safety rules.

-Georgia Gov. Brian Kemp is also eyeing changes, according to the Atlanta-Journal Constitution, saying Thursday that his state just has to be prepared to handle demand at health care facilities as the cases still pop up.
+Georgia Gov. Brian Kemp, a Republican, is also eyeing changes, according to The Atlanta-Journal Constitution, saying Thursday that his state just has to be prepared to handle demand at health care facilities as the cases still pop up.

 “There’s ways we can start easing back into the economy,” he said.